CamilaJaviera91/modern-data-pipeline-gcp/README.md

 ## 🔍 Description:

-A production-grade, modular ETL pipeline built with **Apache Airflow**, integrated with **Google Cloud Platform (GCP)** services and **DBT** for transformation and modeling.
-This project demonstrates best practices in orchestration, cloud-native development, CI/CD, data quality, and monitoring — all in a real-world data pipeline context.
+A production-grade, modular ETL workflow built with Apache Airflow, DBT, and Google Cloud Platform (GCP) services.
+Designed for orchestrated extraction, transformation, and loading, with integrated data quality, monitoring, and CI/CD best practices.

 ---